rt00941/VRProject/README.md

 # VRProject
 River Analogy
 next steps:
-- define map with forks
+- define map with no forks
-- give option to select
-- adjust for the user
+- adjust for moving the user and not the center of the navigation coordinate system to the target.